intelligent-control-lab/Robot-Arm-Common-Tool/README.md

 The general tool libraries for experimenting with robot arm

 ## Prerequisites
-MATLAB 2014a or later and that's it.
+MATLAB 2014a or later and that's all.
 All auxiliary library scripts that are necessary for robot common tools are included in the repo

 ## Quick review
 This repo contains three components to help robot arm experimental analysis, including: